mvolkmann/blog/src/progressive-web-apps.md

 contact access, device motion, file access, geolocation, offline mode, push notifications, and touch gestures.

+## Advantages Over Native Apps

+The advantages that PWAs have over native mobile apps include the ability to:

+- implement using widely known web technologies
+- bypass app store review
+- allow users to access apps by URL rather than downloading them from an app store
+- avoid app store cut of purchase prices (such as Apple's 30% cut)
+- run on the web, Android, and iOS with a single code base
+- provide automatic app updates

+TODO: Fix the order of the remaining sections.

 ## Running and Installing a PWA

 To run a PWA, browse its URL.